NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/_index.md

 $ kubectl port-forward svc/nextlinux-demo-nextlinux-engine-api 8228:8228
 ```

-In this example the Anchore URL should be set to:
+In this example the Nextlinux URL should be set to:

 ```
 export NEXTLINUX_CLI_URL=http://localhost:8228/v1
 ```

-Now you can use the Anchore CLI to analyze and report on images.
+Now you can use the Nextlinux CLI to analyze and report on images.